LaybeRize/PoliSim/TECH_DETAILS.md

 ## Architecture

-**PoliSim** is build on 4 layers:
+**PoliSim** is build on 5 layers:
 1. Database Layer
 2. Data Abstraction Layer
-3. Data Validation Layer
+3. Data Validation/Processing Layer
+4. HTML Composition Layer
-4. HTML Serving Layer
+5. HTML Serving Layer

 **PoliSim** realises the first Layer with GORM.
 The second layer uses the GORM modells and queries to extract only the needed data for the request, thereby minimizing the data flow between database and program.
-The third layer takes in the data from the HTML-Request, process it, requests the needed complimentary data from the abstraction layer and gives back the state of validity of the request to the HTML layer to serve an appropriate response.
+This layer is completely encapsulated in the extraction package.
+The third layer takes in the data from the HTML-Request, process it, requests the needed complimentary data from the Data Abstraction Layer and gives back the state of validity of the request to the HTML Serving Layer which then makes a request to the HTML Composition Layer to generate the appropiate HTML to serve back to the client.

 The HTML requests and responses are received and served with go-chi.
 The HTML is extended with Hyperscript and HTMX to minimize the needed HTML send back to the client.